pvogel2/gutenberg/packages/env/README.md

 ## .wp-env.override.json

 Any fields here will take precedence over .wp-env.json.
 This file is useful, when ignored from version control, to persist local development overrides.
+To change the filename the override configuration is read from, set the ```WP_ENV_OVERRIDE_CONFIG``` environment variable when calling ```wp-env```.

 ### Examples